Comparison chart contrasting GLP-1 drugs as a temporary fix against microbiome and SCFAs, which rebuild the system for lasting metabolic health

 • stabilizes inflammation

-• strengthens metabolic hormone signalling
+• strengthens metabolic hormone signaling

 • improves insulin response